 Visa and immigration adviser Marcia Calloway wins the Culbert Distinguished Service Award.

-The College has honored Marcia Calloway, associate director of the Office of Visa and Immigration Services (OVIS) and an adviser to international undergraduate students, with the 2017 Sheila Culbert Distinguished Employee Service Award.
+The College has honored Marcia Calloway, the associate director of the Office of Visa and Immigration Services (OVIS) and an adviser to international undergraduate students, with the 2017 Sheila Culbert Distinguished Employee Service Award.

 President Phil Hanlon ’77 presented the award at a Dec.
 11 dinner, part of the annual Employee Service Awards banquets that this year recognized 297 employees who have reached work milestones totaling more than 5,000 combined years of service.